Spotlighting Ashley Bae, founder and CEO of Verdant Seas

 Her Vision for the Future:

-Verdant Seas is focused on growing the burgeoning American aquaculture industry in a way that’s sustainable for the environment as well as its patrons.
+Verdant Seas is focused on growing the burgeoning American aquaculture industry in a way that’s sustainable for the environment as well as its patrons, but individuals have a role to play as well.
 As the next generation of fish-eaters readies their nets, Ashley urges them to think local.
+Instead of importing fish from across the country,

-Five marine species make up about 80% of the seafood in a typical American diet.
-According to Ashley, this shows a low rate of “seafood literacy.”
+Just 5 marine species make up about 70% of the seafood in a typical American diet.
 Educating the next generation could change that.
-Today’s youths can make a change in their seafood diversity and ecological impact by fishing what’s naturally available to them.
+Today’s consumers can make a change in their seafood diversity and ecological impact by fishing what’s naturally available to them.
 “Embracing local and seasonal seafoods is something I would really love to see in America and even beyond.
-That, and microalgae smoothies!”
+That, and microalgae smoothies!” she jokes.

 Ashley’s work with Verdant Seas is filled with business terms like “Life Cycle Assessment” and “Food Conversion Ratio,” but at the end of the day, her work is fueled by a passion for the ocean and the people that rely on it.